CI integration

 GitLab Code Quality widget

-GitLab's first-class Code Quality experience (inline complaints on the MR diff, summary on the MR overview page) consumes Code Climate JSON. bca check emits this natively via --output-format code-climate, so the integration is a one-liner:
+GitLab's first-class Code Quality experience (inline complaints on the MR diff, summary on the MR overview page) consumes Code Climate JSON. bca check emits this natively via --report-format code-climate, so the integration is a one-liner:

 code_quality: